dssjoblom/dotfiles/README.md

-Dotfiles for important sofware I use daily
+Dotfiles for important sofware I use daily:

  * ZSH
  * Emacs